gauge-sh/tach/docs/usage.md

 ## tach report
-`tach` can generate a report showing all the external dependencies and usages of a given file or directory in your project.
+`tach` can generate a report showing all the dependencies and usages of a given file or directory in your project.

 ```bash
 usage: tach report [-h] [-e file_or_path,...] path